waynerv/cookiecutter-pypackage/docs/tutorial.md

 Here the project_slug is `my-package`, when you generate yours, it could be other name.

-Also be noticed that there's `pyproject.toml` in this folder.
+Also notice thatthe `pyproject.toml` in this folder.
 This is the main configuration file of our project.

 ## Step 3: Install Poetry